sharpchen/sharpchen.github.io/docs/document/Nix/docs/1.Language/String.md

 }
 ```

-Some editors might support syntax injection for multi-line string.
+Some editors support syntax injection for multi-line string.
 Add filetype as comment before the string to inform syntax parser.

 ```nix